 When a person named in a protection order was not in court when the order was made, the order must be formally delivered to (or “served on”) them so that they are aware of it.
 In those cases, the Ministry of Justice will work with you to have the order served.
 In most cases, there is no cost to applicants for this service.

-For Your Protection is a booklet by the Legal Services Society.
-It explains how and when people can apply for peace bonds and family law protection orders.
-It also explains the differences between them.
+The Legal Aid BC's Abuse & Family Violence web pages explain how and when people can apply for peace bonds and family law protection orders.
+They also explains the differences between them.